The two primary goals of the General Plan remain the same as established in the 1989 General Plan, and are:

 1. To protect and enhance the natural beauty and small town character of Mill Valley; and

 2. To encourage continued diversity of housing, income levels and lifestyles in the community.

-The General Plan community values are intended to guide the overall framework and decision making for the General Plan.
-The General Plan community values have recently been updated based on community input and feedback from the General Plan Advisory Committee.
+The General Plan community values are intended to guide the overall framework and decision making for the General Plan, and have been updated based on community input and feedback from the General Plan Advisory Committee.

-...the arts and our artistic community and its on-going and lasting contribution to our culture, heritage, history, character, economy economic vitality and quality of life.
+...Promoting the arts, artistic community and its ongoing and lasting contribution to the culture, heritage, character, economy and quality of life of the community;

-....an excellent public education system and the contribution that an open, effective, mutually supportive relationship among the community, public schools and the City makes to our quality of life.
+...Furthering excellence in public education and an open, effective and mutually supportive relationship among the community, public schools and the City.